-You can get a rectal temperature by gently inserting a thermometer into the rectum.
-You can use a standard thermometer like what you’d use to take your temperature by mouth, but you should never use the same thermometer in your mouth that you’ve used in your rectum.
+You can get a rectal temperature by gently inserting a thermometer into your rectum.
+You can use a standard thermometer — same as what you’d use to take your temperature by mouth.
+But you should never use the same thermometer in your mouth that you’ve used in your rectum.

 Rectal thermometers are the best choice for young children, especially those under the age of 6 months.
 That’s because you’ll be able to get a more accurate reading.
 In fact, many pediatricians will request you take a rectal temperature before seeing them for a fever in a baby.